AceMannie/Hello-Microverse/README.md

 ## :star:️ Show your support
 If you like this project feel free to share with your friends.
 ## :pray: Acknowledgments
-I would like to thank Microverse for this amazing exercise.
+I would like to thank Microverse for providing the resources and my coding partners for the support in making this project a success.
 ## :memo: License
 This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
 GitHub